-The first six incantation bowls (five JBA and one Syriac bowl) were published by Thomas Ellis (Layard 1853, pp. 434–445) in Layard’s travel book Discoveries in the Ruins of Ninveh and Babylon where he described the results and findings of his expedition to Mesopotamia that was sponsored by the British Museum.
+The first six incantation bowls (five JBA and one Syriac bowl) were published by Thomas Ellis (Layard 1853, pp. 434–445) in Layard’s travel book Discoveries in the Ruins of Nineveh and Babylon, where he described the results and findings of his expedition to Mesopotamia, which was sponsored by the British Museum.
 Although only few pages of Layard’s volume were dedicated to the incantation bowls, Ellis’ contribution initiated the systematic scientific research into incantation bowls and their language and contents, which started with Levy’s re-publication of Ellis’ first bowl (Levy 1855).
-About twenty years later, a bowl preserved in the British Museum was initially published by (Rodwell 1873) and republished by Halévy 1877.
+About twenty years later, a bowl preserved in the British Museum was initially published by Rodwell 1873 and republished by Halévy 1877.
 In the corpus inscriptionum hebraicarum (Chwolson 1882), some of the bowls already published were critically re-edited.
-Subsequent studies on several incantation bowls were made by Moïse Schwab, the French translator of the Talmud Jerushalmi (Schwab 1882, 1886, 1890, 1891, 1892, 1916/17), Henri Hyvernat, who edited one bowl from a museum in Cannes (Hyvernat 1885), and Joseph Wohlstein, who published five incantation bowls from Berlin (Wohlstein 1893), one of which was republished by Rudolf Stübe in his book Jüdisch-babylonische Zaubertexte (Stübe 1895).
+Subsequent studies on several incantation bowls were made by Moïse Schwab, the French translator of the Yerushalmi (Palestinian Talmud) (Schwab 1882, 1886, 1890, 1891, 1892, 1916/17), Henri Hyvernat, who edited one bowl from a museum in Cannes (Hyvernat 1885), and Joseph Wohlstein, who published five incantation bowls from Berlin (Wohlstein 1893), one of which was republished by Rudolf Stübe in his book Jüdisch-babylonische Zaubertexte (Stübe 1895).
 In 1892, Henri Pognon, the French consul in Baghdad, published the first Mandaic bowl (Pognon 1892), which was followed by a more elaborated work with full apparatus and several appendices (Pognon 1898-99).
-Some years later, Mark Lidzbarski published his article Mandäische Zaubertexte by editing five Mandaic incantation bowls (Lidzbarski 1902).
-One bowl found during the University of Pennsylvania’s campaign to Nippur was published by Richard Gottheil within the second volume of Peter’s Nippur or explorations and adventures on the Euphrates (Peters 1898).
+Some years later, Mark Lidzbarski published his article “Mandäische Zaubertexte” after editing five Mandaic incantation bowls (Lidzbarski 1902).
+One bowl found during the University of Pennsylvania’s expedition to Nippur was published by Richard Gottheil within the second volume of Peters’ Nippur, or Explorations and Adventures on the Euphrates (Peters 1898).
 Another bowl from the University of Pennsylvania’s collection was edited by Myhrmann 1909.

 But the cornerstone of the systematic scientific research on incantation bowls was laid by Montgomery 1913, who not only presented a detailed review of the work done by scholars before him, but also (re)edited 40 bowls from Nippur which were found during the University of Pennsylvania’s campaign.
-The diligently annotated transliterations and translations were accompanied by a broad study on the scriptural and linguistic features of the bowls on the one side, and by an elaborated survey on their sociocultural and historical environment on the other side.
+The diligently annotated transliterations and translations were accompanied by a broad study on the scriptural and linguistic features of the bowls and a detailed survey of their sociocultural and historical environment.
 A special chapter was dedicated to the magic of the bowls.
-According to the zeitgeist of the nineteenth and early twentieth century Montgomery’s approach to the magic of the bowls is characterized by the dichotomy between religion and magic, between Jewish monotheism and eclectic foreign – mainly Babylonian and Hellenistic – influences.
+In keeping with the Zeitgeist of the nineteenth and early twentieth centuries, Montgomery’s approach to the magic of the bowls is characterized by a perceived dichotomy between religion and magic, between Jewish monotheism and eclectic foreign – mainly Babylonian and Hellenistic – influences.
 Consistently, he claims that the incantations within the bowl text are only “degenerate successors of the elder incantations” (Montgomery 1913, p.
 108) and that the “religious element is totally wanting” (Montgomery 1913, p.
 111).
 Additionally, he points out that “in the use of the Jewish Scriptures, which is very scanty, the passages of real religious import are not employed” (Montgomery 1913, p.
 112).
 Consequently, he concludes that the bowls “are not so much illustrative of a special Jewish magic as of the eclectic religious conditions of later Mesopotamia” (Montgomery 1913, p.
 116).
 Although the intercultural and interreligious syncretism of bowl magic is still an important issue within the research on incantation bowls, nowadays, the idiosyncratic particularities of incantation bowl texts ascribed to different cultural, religious and linguistic backgrounds are more thoroughly observed.
-Montgomery’s readings as well as his translations were corrected and critically discussed by Brown 1921, Barton 1913/14, Epstein 1922 and others.
+Montgomery’s readings and translations were corrected and critically discussed by Brown 1921, Barton 1913/14, Epstein 1922 and others.